-The Boqueria has 300 kiosks ranging from dried fruit, vegetables, fish, meat to finish with desserts.
+The Boqueria has 300 kiosks ranging from dried fruit, vegetables, fish, and meat to dessert.
 There is also a gastronomic classroom and a library with books dedicated exclusively to cooking and food.

-The Boqueria is, therefore, both an original place to shop and a meeting point for those interested in gastronomic culture.
+Therefore, the Boqueria is both an original place to shop and a meeting point for those interested in gastronomic culture.

 From the tourist point of view, there is a great proposal for tours and interesting experiences.
 For example, you can take a guided tour with a cooking lesson, during which you will learn the secrets to making the perfect Paella.